Axiks/ShimeiGen/Readme.md

 The program allows you to display a name or surname in Romanji or Kanji style!

 ## Example of use
+>!
+You can use the test console program included in this repository to check how the program works.

 ```
 ShimeiGenerator jpGenerator = new ShimeiGenerator();